monstercameron/ForYou-Social-Ecosystem-Specification/README.md

 - **Purpose:**
   Facilitates decentralized content posting, indexing, and AI‑based discovery.
 - **Mechanisms:**
-  Uses BTC/ETH micropayments for posting, metadata validation, and content integrity.
+  Uses micropayments (BTC/ETH) for posting fees, metadata validation, and content integrity.

 ### 3.2.
 ForYou Federation (Governance Layer)
 - **Role:**
-  A community‑driven body overseeing protocol upgrades, fee adjustments, and compliance.
+  A community‑driven body that oversees protocol upgrades, fee policies, and compliance.
 - **Principles:**
-  Decisions are made transparently via on‑chain or hybrid off‑chain voting, with open membership to developers, node operators, and community stakeholders.
+  Transparent, democratic decision‑making via on‑chain or hybrid off‑chain voting, with open membership for developers, node operators, and community stakeholders.

 ### 3.3.
 ForYou Heritage (Archival & Preservation Layer)
 - **Role:**
   Responsible for the long‑term archival of post references and metadata.
 - **Retrieval Fee Model:**
-  Users who wish to access archived posts pay a micropayment fee.
-These funds directly support the operation and maintenance of Heritage servers, ensuring historical content remains accessible.
+  Users pay a fee to access archived posts; these funds directly support the operation and maintenance of Heritage servers.

 ---

 ## 4. Node Architecture and Roles

-The network relies on specialized nodes, each serving a distinct purpose:
+The network relies on specialized nodes that perform distinct functions:

 ### 4.1.
 Heritage Nodes (Archival Nodes)
 - **Responsibilities:**
-  - Securely store and preserve historical content references.
+  - Securely store and preserve historical post references and metadata.
-  - Manage retrieval fee collection and ensure data integrity over time.
+  - Collect and manage retrieval fees to sustain archival operations.

 ### 4.2.
 Flow Nodes (Relay Nodes)
 - **Responsibilities:**
-  - Rapidly propagate new posts and content updates across the network.
+  - Rapidly propagate new posts and updates across the network.
   - Maintain regional caches to ensure efficient content delivery.

 ### 4.3.
 ForYou Bridge (Cross‑Chain Payment Nodes)
 - **Responsibilities:**
-  - Validate BTC/ETH micropayment transactions referenced in messages.
+  - Validate BTC/ETH micropayment transactions.
-  - Batch payments and standardize payment data for use across the ecosystem.
+  - Batch and standardize payment data for use across the ecosystem.

 ---

 ## 5. Message Schema Specifications

-Every network message is a JSON object that includes metadata, optional content, and a digital signature referencing a valid on‑chain transaction.
+Each network message is a JSON object that includes metadata, optional full content, and a digital signature along with references to a valid on‑chain transaction.

 ### 5.1.
 Base Message Structure